-- (i) Roads and utilities for the subdivision shall avoid critical areas and their buffers, as much as possible; - (ii) When Geologically Hazardous Areas (excluding Erosion, Over Steepened Slopes of Intermediate Risk, Stream Undercutting, and Earthquake hazards), FEMA Floodway, Channel Migration Zone (CMZ), Streams, Wetlands and/or Vegetative Buffers fall within the boundary of a subdivision:

-(A) Said critical areas shall be protected by placing them entirely within a separate critical area tract, or by including them entirely within one of the developable parcels.
-Other options such as conservation easements and building envelopes may be deemed by the Administrative Official as meeting this provision when special circumstances obstruct the viability of this provision;

-(B) For those new lots that do contain said critical areas, useable building envelopes (5,000 square feet or more for residential uses) shall be provided on the plat that lie outside said critical areas;

-- (iii) New lots partially within the floodplain shall provide a usable building envelope (5,000 square feet or more for residential uses) outside the floodplain; - (iv) New lots entirely within the floodplain shall be at least one acre in area; - (v) For new lots containing streams, wetlands, and/or vegetative buffers, outdoor use envelopes (such as lawns, gardens, play areas, gazebos, etc.) shall be provided on the plat that lie outside said critical areas; - (vi) Degraded vegetative buffers shall be restored, or provided with protection measures that will allow them to recover; - (vii) Floodplains and critical areas shall be depicted on preliminary subdivision plats and relevant information about them disclosed on the final plat.
+- (i) Roads and utilities for the subdivision shall avoid critical areas and their management zones, as much as possible; - (ii) When Geologically Hazardous Areas (excluding Erosion, Over Steepened Slopes of Intermediate Risk, Stream Undereutting, and Earthquake hazards), FEMA Floodway, Channel Migration Zone (CMZ), Streams, Wetlands and/or Vegetative Management zones fall within the boundary of a subdivision: - (A) Said critical areas shall be protected by placing them entirely within a separate critical area tract, or by including them entirely within one of the developable parcels.
+Other options such as conservation easements and building envelopes may be deemed by the Administrative Official as meeting this provision when special circumstances obstruct the viability of this provision; - (B) For those new lots that do contain said critical areas, useable building envelopes (5,000 square feet or more for residential uses) shall be provided on the plat that lie outside said critical areas; - (iii) New lots partially within the floodplain shall provide a usable building envelope (5,000 square feet or more for residential uses) outside the floodplain; - (iv) New lots entirely within the floodplain shall be at least one acre in area; - (v) For new lots containing streams, wetlands, and/or vegetative management zones, outdoor use envelopes (such as lawns, gardens, play areas, gazebos, etc.) shall be provided on the plat that lie outside said critical areas; - (vi) Degraded vegetative management zones shall be restored, or provided with protection measures that will allow them to recover; - (vii) Floodplains and critical areas shall be depicted on preliminary subdivision plats and relevant information about them disclosed on the final plat.

 (Ord.
+8-2021 § 2(C) (Exh.
+1), 2021; Ord.
 5-2017 § 2(C) (Exh.
-1) (part), 2017: Res.
+1) (part), 2017; Res.
 80-2016 (Exh.
 A) (part), 2016; Ord.
-13-2007 §1 (Exh.
-A)(16C.03.27), 2007).
+13-2007 § 1 (Exh.
+A)(16C.03.27), 2007)